* As of December 1st, 2021 you don’t need tickets for the following free events in Mérida

-The week’s cultural events begin on the Plaza Grande with the Vaquería, a traditional dance style brought by the Spanish and taken to the heart of Yucatecan culture.
-The dancers are all dressed in stunning traditional clothing and watching their feet dance in a blur is always my favorite part of this show.
-If you speak Spanish you’ll also enjoy the tradition of the “bomba,” a comedic, rhymed patter between each dance.
+Begin the week in the Plaza Grande with the Vaquería, a traditional celebration that began during the Spanish rule and which has stayed at the heart of Yucatecan culture.
+The dancers are all dressed in stunning traditional clothing, and watching their feet move in a blur is always my favorite part of this show.
+If you speak Spanish you’ll also enjoy the tradition of the Bomba, a comedic, rhymed patter between each dance.
+Limited seating.

 Without a doubt, this is the most popular night of the week.
 I have never seen Parque de Santa Lucía as busy as it is on a Thursday night.
-I recommend getting there well before 9 pm or even grabbing a table at one of the many fabulous restaurants on the square.
+If you don’t have tickets, you can try grabbing a table at one of the many fabulous restaurants on the square.
 The evening is full of joy and music in the form of different bands, singers, and dancers.
 Different acts are presented each week, but with the same format: the orchestra and dancers, followed by a trio, poetry, and a solo performer.
+Limited seating.

-Saturday: Pok-ta-Pok, Catedral San Ildefonso (8 pm), and Noche Mexicana, Remate de Paseo de Montejo (8 pm)
+Noche Mexicana, Remate de Paseo de Montejo (8 pm).

 On Sunday mornings, roads are closed to traffic from La Ermita de Santa Isabel to the Monumento a la Patria at the top of Paseo de Montejo.
-Rent a bike, walk, or skate to explore Mérida’s Centro at a leisurely pace.
-Stop to enjoy the busy market set up for Mérida en Domingo on Plaza Grande before continuing to the cute Parque de La Ermita.
+Rent a bike, walk, or skate to explore Mérida’s Centro at a leisurely pace, including the several market stands along the way.